Purpose

 Because

-secure_file_privis aGLOBALvariable, you must execute\qto make the modification take effect.obclinet> \qThe return result is as follows:
+secure_file_privis aGLOBALvariable, you need to execute\qto exit and make it effective.obclinet> \qThe return result is as follows:

 LOAD DATAstatement to import data.Normal import.